 3. You could divorce: Yes, you read that right!
 You could actually get divorced over your lack of communication over money.
 It happens ALL THE TIME.”

-1. If you avoid money talks, you give resentment an opportunity to enter your relationship:
+If you avoid money talks, you give resentment a chance to enter your relationship.

 When your partner doesn’t stick to the budget or you don’t agree with the way they spend money it can create a thorn in your relationship.